rewls/note/gnu-sed.md

 	- Print the pattern space.

+- 's/REGEXP/REPLACEMENT/[FLAGS]' (substitute)

+	- Match the regular-expression against the content of the pattern space.

+	- If found, replace matched string with REPLACEMENT.

 - 'd'

 	- Delete the pattern space; immediately start next cycle.

+### 3.3 The 's' Command

+- The 's' command can be followed by zero or more of the following FLAGS:

+	- 'g'

+		- Apply the replacement to _all_ matches to the REGEXP, not just the first.

+	- 'p'

+		- If the substitution was made, then print the new pattern space.

-## 4. Addresses: selecting lines
+## 4 Addresses: selecting lines

 ### 4.1 Addresses overview